-- (a) A primary system designed to accommodate a specified design rainfall event; and - (b) A secondary system to ensure that the effects of stormwater run-off from events that exceed the capacity of the primary system are managed, including occasions when there are blockages in the primary system.
+- (a) A primary system designed to accommodate a specified design rainfall event; and - (b) A secondary system to ensure that the effects of stormwater run-off from events that exceed the capacity of the primary system are managed, including occasions when there are complete blockages of critical culverts and other critical structures in the primary system.
+Critical structures are determined by Council.